cilium/cilium/Documentation/cmdref/cilium-agent_hive_dot-graph.md

       --http-request-timeout uint                                 Time after which a forwarded HTTP request is considered failed unless completed (in seconds); Use 0 for unlimited (default 3600)
       --http-retry-count uint                                     Number of retries performed after a forwarded request attempt fails (default 3)
       --http-retry-timeout uint                                   Time after which a forwarded but uncompleted request is retried (connection failures are retried immediately); defaults to 0 (never)
+      --http-stream-idle-timeout uint                             Set Envoy the amount of time that the connection manager will allow a stream to exist with no upstream or downstream activity.
+Default 300s (default 300)
       --ingress-secrets-namespace string                          IngressSecretsNamespace is the namespace having tls secrets used by CEC, originating from Ingress controller
       --iptables-lock-timeout duration                            Time to pass to each iptables invocation to wait for xtables lock acquisition (default 5s)
       --iptables-random-fully                                     Set iptables flag random-fully on masquerading rules